gbmhunter/blog/content/programming/languages/c-sharp/windows-office-application-interface.md

 textBox.Line.Visible
 ```

-To insert text into the textbox modify the peoperty
+To insert text into the textbox modify the property:

 ```c#
 textBox.TextFrame.TextRange.Text
 ```

-To change the font size
+To change the font size:

 ```c#
 textBox.TextFrame.TextRange.Font.Size
 ```

-To change the font colour
+To change the font colour:

 ```c#
 textBox.TextFrame.TextRange.Font.ColorIndex
 ```

-To change the alignment of the text
+To change the alignment of the text:

 ```c#
 textBox.TextFrame.TextRange.ParagraphFormat.Alignment
 ```

-To modify the margins of the textbox modify the properties
+To modify the margins of the textbox modify the properties:

 ```c#
 textBox.TextFrame.MarginBottom;